cimt-ag/data_vault_pipelinedescription/documentation/data_mapping_taxonomie.md

 - 2nd set of fields with the business key of object A (may share some field of first set)

 ![mr1 mapping](./images/source_mapping_mr1.drawio.png)

+Example source: Table with company data and the id of the company that owns this company

 ### Mn Multiple object sets